More pages ...

 Most systems of proportional representation assume that each seat in the legislature exercises equal strength, so they may give a party a proportion of seats in the legislature corresponding as well as possible to the proportion of voters who cast a ballot for that party, giving a seat to the party’s most popular candidate, second most popular, and so on.

-My proposal invests different legislative representatives with different strength, proportionate to voters’ support for that rep. Big voter support might give a rep a seat with a strength of 1000, which would outweigh the combined efforts of a pair of less popular reps holding seats with a strength of only 400 each.
+My weighted seats proposal invests different legislative representatives with different strength, proportionate to voters’ support for that rep. Big voter support might give a rep a seat with a strength of 1000, which would outweigh the combined efforts of a pair of less popular reps holding seats with a strength of only 400 each.

 To elect a legislature with N seats:

 3. A second strength tally of the ballots determines the power of each rep’s seat.
-Each citizen’s ballot delivers the strength of its vote to the rep ranked highest on that ballot.
+Each citizen’s ballot delivers the strength of its vote to the seated rep ranked highest on that ballot.
 Reps’ power in the legislature equals the the votes the rep received in the strength tally.

 Example